snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r71-stork-billed-kingfisher-released.md

     ami_version: 3.7.0
 {% endhighlight %}

+For each of your database targets, you must add the new `ssl_mode` field:

+{% highlight yaml %}
+  targets:
+    - name: "My Redshift database"
+      ...
+      ssl_mode: disable # One of disable (default), require, verify-ca or verify-full
+{% endhighlight %}

+If you wish to use the new event fingerprint enrichment, write a configuration JSON and add it to your enrichments folder.
+An example JSON can be found [here][example-event-fingerprint].

+<h3>Updating your database</h3>

-Use the appropriate update your version of the atomic.events table to the latest schema:
+Use the appropriate migration script to update your version of the `atomic.events` table to the latest schema:

 * [The Redshift migration script] [redshift-migration]
 * [The PostgreSQL migration script] [postgres-migration]

-If you are ingesting Cloudfront access logs with Snowplow, use the [Cloudfront access log migration script][cloudfront-migration] to update your "com_amazon_aws_cloudfront_wd_access_log_1.sql" table.
+If you are ingesting Cloudfront access logs with Snowplow, use the [Cloudfront access log migration script][cloudfront-migration] to update your `com_amazon_aws_cloudfront_wd_access_log_1.sql` table.

-If you wish to use the new event fingerprint enrichment, write a configuration JSON and add it to your enrichments folder.
-An example JSON can be found [here][example-event-fingerprint].

 <h2 id="help">11.
 Getting help</h2>